nixworks/public/news/2016/05/30/README.md

 _Context: Syrian government, Syrian peace process, Syrian rebels, United Nations, Vienna_

 ### [Fabiano Silveira, Minister for Transparency, Supervision and Control, resigns after leaked recordings suggested he tried to derail the Petrobras corruption investigation.
 This ''anti-corruption'' ministry was created on May 12, 2016, when Vice President Michel Temer was sworn in as acting president.
 The same tapes led to the resignation of Planning Minister Romero Juca last week. ](/news/2016/05/30/fabiano-silveira-minister-for-transparency-supervision-and-control-resigns-after-leaked-recordings-suggested-he-tried-to-derail-the-petro.md)
-_Context: Fabiano Silveira, Impeachment process against Brazilian President Dilma Rousseff, Michel Temer, Minister for Transparency, Supervision and Control, Operation Car Wash, Petrobras, Planning Minister, Romero Jucá, Vice President_
+_Context: Fabiano Silveira, Impeachment process against Brazilian President Dilma Rousseff, Michel Temer, Minister for Transparency, Supervision and Control, Operation Car Wash, Petrobras, Planning Minister, Romero Juca, Vice President_

 ### [A special verification panel recommends throwing out the results of the Haiti presidential election on October 25, 2015, because it appeared to be tainted by significant voter fraud. ](/news/2016/05/30/a-special-verification-panel-recommends-throwing-out-the-results-of-the-haiti-presidential-election-on-october-25-2015-because-it-appeared.md)
-_Context: Haiti, Haitian presidential election, 2015–16_
+_Context: Haiti, Haitian presidential election, 2015-16_

 ### [ Jordanian King Abdullah II dissolves the parliament and appoints a new prime minister, Hani Al-Mulki.  ](/news/2016/05/30/jordanian-king-abdullah-ii-dissolves-the-parliament-and-appoints-a-new-prime-minister-hani-al-mulki.md)
 Veteran politician Hani Mulki was tasked with organizing elections by October.